edorejel/edorejel/README.md

 - 🌱 I’m currently learning a lot; learning never ends.

 # Interview Etiquette
-- All interviews without proper time to prepare and without adequeate details about the nature of the interview will be declined.
+- All interviews without proper time to prepare and without adequate details about the nature of the interview will be declined.
 Some exceptions may be made.
 Serious inquiries only.

 # My Links
 - 📝 My Blog: https://edorejel.blogspot.com/